dom380/IMAT3451-Final-Project/README.md

 # IMAT3451-Final-Project
 This is the repository for my final year computing project at De Montfort University.
 The project is a Java based procedural content generation system for mobile games and includes an example game to demonstrate its use.

+Android 6.0 (API level 23) and Android SDK Build Tools version 24.0.3 are required to build the application.

 ## 3rd Party Components
 -   [Open Simplex Noise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) - Unlicensed
 -   [LibGDX](https://libgdx.badlogicgames.com/) - [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)